nuuuwan/news_lk3_data/README.md

 “We must also remember that hardline elements in the South are ever-watchful, ready to exploit any opportunity to stoke racial hatred.
 Let us deny them that chance,” he said.

-The former minister’s post follows social media posts criticizing the commemoration of Maaveerar Naal in the country’s north.
+The former minister’s post follows social media posts criticizing the celebration of Maaveerar Naal in the country’s north.

 Sabry said that “glorifying the LTTE or its leader, a ruthless architect of terror, is not the way forward.”